Although you can hire a professional exterminator company, you can get rid of bed bugs through DIY methods.

 #8.
 Neem oil

-Neem oil can be used for keeping the bed bugs away as well.
+Neem oil can be used for keeping bed bugs away as well.
 According to many pest technicians in professional pest exterminator companies, neem oil is a natural insect repellent.
 Its smell will make pests leave the place as soon as possible, and it will keep mosquitoes away too.

 In general, all citrus smells will keep bed bugs away, but the smell of the lemon is death.
 Some bed bugs cannot resist the smell of lemon juice and having it around will help you eliminate the problem once and for all.
-Use fresh lemon juice to kill those bed bugs because it has harsh properties which are bad for pests.
+Use fresh lemon juice to kill those bed bugs because it has harsh properties that are bad for pests.

 There is one compound that is common for every solution listed above, linalool.
 Linalool is the main reason why bed bugs hate all of this scent.